MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Additional capability to manage sidebar apps.** Administrators can utilize the "sidebar_auto_open_blocked" [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) policy field to control the auto-open behavior of sidebar apps.
 For more information, see [Detailed guide to the ExtensionSettings](/deployedge/microsoft-edge-manage-extensions-ref-guide) policy.

-- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) polices are used concurrently, the sync settings page (`edge://settings/profiles/sync`) accuratelys show the status for each data type.
+- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) polices are used concurrently, the sync settings page (`edge://settings/profiles/sync`) accurately show the status for each data type.

 ### Policy updates